A logo small

 • Open to all currently enrolled UCLA students who have spent 3+ years living in a country other than the U.S.

-• Must have completed at least three quarters at UCLA by the end of the 2022 - 2023 academic year.
+• Must have completed at least three quarters at UCLA by the start of the 2025 - 2026 academic year.

 • Must value working in a diverse and team-oriented group.

-• Have a strong interest in developing cross-cultural relationships and advocating on behalf of the international students at UCLA.
+• Must have a strong interest in developing cross-cultural relationships and advocating on behalf of the international students at UCLA.

 • Ambassadors are selected based on their application as well as an interview process.